saurav-shakya/saurav-shakya.github.io/README.md

 ---

+**[NeoynAI](https://neoynai.com/)** is an AI-powered research and productivity platform focused on helping users analyze information, generate insights, and make better decisions faster.

+It focuses on:

+- AI-driven research
+- Smart analysis
+- Knowledge automation

+The goal of NeoynAI is to simplify complex information and turn it into clear, actionable intelligence for creators, students, and founders.

+---

 ## What I'm Working On

 - Building and scaling **Plany.Space**
+- Developing and improving **NeoynAI**
-- Learning AI systems, backend, and scalable products
+- Learning AI systems and scalable products
-- Improving user experience through continuous iteration

 ---

 ## Blog

-I write about AI, startups,personal, thinking frameworks, and lessons from building real products.
+I write about AI, startups, personal, thinking frameworks, and lessons from building real products.

 ### 1. [What You Must Know Before AGI Arrives](https://real-bead-3ea.notion.site/What-you-must-know-before-AGI-arrives-30de38c0bdaf80d6b02aec0c40a1ed31?pvs=143)  - 21/02/2026

 ---

-## Books 📚
+## Books I’m Reading 📚

 - Think and Grow Rich — Napoleon Hill
 - The Hard Thing About Hard Things — Ben Horowitz